gravtrade/gravtrade.github.io/term-and-condition.md

 3. You eligible to claim your account rebate once you fulfill our minimum lot requirements every month.
 4. You could only claim your previous month account rebate within 5 business working days of the next beginning month.
 5. Rebate claims are eligible to account holder that registered under our IB link (https://pepperstone.com/?a_aid=pro) only.
-6. If you already have pepperstone account, you need to email pepperstone broker support team and ask them to put you under our IB id (pro) or provide them this link (https://pepperstone.com/?a_aid=pro) into your mail.
+6. If you already have **Pepperstone Edge Razor Account**, you need to email pepperstone broker support team and ask them to put you under our IB id (pro) or provide them this link (https://pepperstone.com/?a_aid=pro) into your mail.

 ### USD4000 GravTrade Bonus Through Pepperstone Edge Standard Account
 > Please note that the Rebate only offered under GravTrade, that you will never get this offer on pepperstone broker site.